-L vs. W

-Definitions, Proper Course Rule 11, On the Same Tack, Overlapped Rule 17, On the Same Tack; Proper Course

-Different boats may have different proper courses at any given moment.
+Revised January 2021, to clarify application of rule 14 C-10 January 2021 L vs. W Definitions, Proper Course Rule 11, On the Same Tack, Overlapped Rule 17, On the Same Tack; Proper Course Different boats may have different proper courses at any given moment.
 When those proper courses conflict, the leeward boat subject to rule 17 is entitled to sail her proper course.

-About 1.2 miles from the leeward mark, L and W were broad-reaching on starboard tack, W using only her main and jib and L carrying a spinnaker.
+Facts and Decision of the Protest Committee About 1.2 miles from the leeward mark, L and W were broad-reaching on starboard tack, W using only her main and jib and L carrying a spinnaker.
 L established a leeward overlap from astern, which continued for at least eight to ten hull lengths when L bore away to try to avoid contact.
 W was not heading below the leeward mark.
 When the overlap was first established, L was between one and two of her lengths to leeward.
 She did not change course until just before the collision.
 W hailed L twice before the collision.
 L did not hear the hails and was unaware that a collision was imminent.
 No damage or injury resulted from the collision.
-The protest committee disqualified W under rule 11 for failing to keep clear and under rule 14 for failing to avoid contact.
-It also decided that L broke rule 14, but could not be penalized for that breach because the contact did not cause damage or injury.
+The protest committee disqualified W for breaking rule 11 by failing to keep clear and for breaking rule 14 by failing to avoid contact.
+It also decided that L broke rule 14, but was exonerated by rule 43.1(c) (Exoneration) for that breach because the contact did not cause damage or injury.
 W appealed.

-The protest committee found that when L first established her overlap she was at least a hull length to leeward of W. That being so, there can be no question that L "initially" gave W room to keep clear as required by rule 15.
-W was required to keep clear under rule 11.
+Decision of the Appeals Committee The protest committee found that when L first established her overlap she was at least a hull length to leeward of W. That being so, there can be no question that L "initially" gave W room to keep clear as required by rule 15.
+W was required to keep clear by rule 11.
 Conversely, L, having been clear astern before the overlap began, was required by rule 17 not to sail above her proper course while the boats remained on the same tack and overlapped within two lengths.
 Different boats may have different proper courses at any moment depending on the circumstances.
 However, when those proper courses put the boats on converging courses, the windward boat must keep clear of the leeward boat.

-L's proper course was the course that she would sail, in the absence of W (the other boat referred to in rule 17), to finish as quickly as possible.
+L's proper course was the course that she would choose, in the absence of W (the other boat referred to in rule 17), in order to sail the course and finish as quickly as possible (see the definition Proper Course).
 The mark was a considerable distance away.
 There is no evidence that L was sailing above her proper course.
 Thus, she was fulfilling her requirement with respect to rule 17.
 W was required by rule 11 to keep clear of L, and she failed to do so.
 W's appeal is denied, the decision of the protest committee is upheld, and W remains disqualified.
 February 1959

-Brigadoon vs. Magoo

-Definitions, Obstruction Rule 20, Room to Tack at an Obstruction Rule 21(a), Exoneration

-A boat is permitted to hail another for room to tack when a substantial course change is required for her to avoid the obstruction.
+Revised January 2021, to conform to change in the definition Proper Course APPEAL 15 Brigadoon vs. Magoo Definitions, Obstruction Rule 20, Room to Tack at an Obstruction Rule 43.1(a), Exoneration A boat is permitted to hail another for room to tack when a substantial course change is required for her to avoid the obstruction.